PRIYADARSHINI-A/PRIYADARSHINI-A-Basic-Banking-System-The-Grip-Sparks-Foundation-Internship/README.md

 Sparks Foundation Internship Project : Basic Banking System A Web Application used to transfer money between multiple users (Project contains 10 dummy users).

-# CREATED BY ASEEM KHANDEKAR
+# CREATED BY PRIYA DARSHINI

  ### Problem Statement
  To Create a simple dynamic website which has the following specs.